The Sydney Opera House has been home to thousands of inspiring performances over more than 40 years. But the star turn remains the building itself.

 That energy is built into the fabric of Jørn Utzon’s World Heritage-listed ‘masterpiece of human creative genius’ and into the magic that infuses it every day.

-More than 1.5 million people see over 2000 performances each year.
-Another 400,000 take a tour to see first-hand how the magic happens.
+More than 1.5 million people attend about 1,800 performances each year.
+Another 540,000 take a tour to see first-hand how the magic happens.
 Millions more visit award-winning restaurants and bars, or take a digital tour, attend a digital classroom or experience a livestream.

 Since opening its doors in 1973, the Opera House has become the symbol of modern Australia and the country’s premier tourist destination, with an iconic or national-identity value that Deloitte Access Economics has estimated at $4.6 billion.